awslabs/aws-proof-build-assistant/doc/index.md

     -r path/to/project/root/dir
 </code></pre>

-Running this command generates the following `Makefile`, which contains all the relevant build information:
+Doing so generates the following `Makefile`, which contains all the relevant build information for the above source file:

     SRCDIR = /path/to/source/dir
     HELPERDIR = /path/to/helper/dir